jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 (out of the original document Commands & Classes Loosely Coupled)

-In the new computer language’s implementation of parameters, commands only become part of a class if the class is used for one of the parameters of the command.
+In Encircle’s implementation of parameters, commands only become part of a class if the class is used for one of the parameters of the command.
 This makes it possible for a command to become part of multiple classes.
 This is a richer and more dynamic approach, than object oriented programming languages.
 You may now think you are loosing control over the system, if a class gets so easily extended with more commands.
 But you still have control, as will be explained in the Interfaces article group.
 There is one thing however, that’s missing from the story.
 In C++ and other object oriented programming languages, there was one parameter of a global method, that was the this-parameter.
 The class of the this parameter determined which class the method would be part of.
 That parameter was the only parameter in the method, whose private contents could be directly accessed by the method.
 This is the one thing missing in the story of Parameters: when does a command have access to the private contents of a parameter?
 The answer lies in __Friend__-access.
 A command has access to the private contents of a class, when the class declares its command to be __Friend__.
 When a related object is declared __Friend__, then the related object can access the private contents of the one that declared it __Friend__.